jronallo/microdata_schemaorg_example/source/code4lib.html.md

 where it can be found.

 This approach can work in many cases, but it has some problems.
-Techniques like this do not use the visible content of the HTML, so the consumers of your data have to know to look for this particular invisible content.
+Techniques like this require consumers of your data have to know to look for this particular invisible content.
 It also adds a layer of complication by relying on a site to have APIs or metadata gateways that can be burdensome to setup and expensive for organizations